ahmedaboujeeb/book-reviews-m3/README.md

 #### Review card

-- Click on 'Read Review' button directs to the review page
+- Click on 'Read Review' button redirects to the review page

 ### Signup page

-- If First name field left empty it will be underlined in red
-- If Last name field left empty it will be underlined in red
-- If User name field left empty it will be underlined in red
-- If Password field left empty it will be underlined in red
+- All fields are required, if one or more fields left empty it will be underlined in red
-- Click submit with First name field empty, will show message "Please fill out this filed" with no action
-- Click submit with Last name field empty, will show message "Please fill out this filed" with no action
-- Click submit with User name field empty, will show message "Please fill out this filed" with no action
-- Click submit with Pssword field empty, will show message "Please fill out this filed" with no action
+- Click submit with one or more fields empty, warning message shows "please fill our this field"
+- If one or more fields have the wrong format or has less characters than required warning message will show
 - Fill out all fields and click submit redirects you to 'Account' page, message will show "You are signed up!" and data will be stored in data base

 ### Account page

-- Click on 'Add Review' directs you to 'Add Review' page
+- Click on 'Add Review' redirects you to 'Add Review' page
-- Click on 'Go to Reviews' directs you to 'Reviews' page
+- Click on 'Go to Reviews' redirects you to 'Reviews' page

 ### Login page

 - If  User Name field left empty it will be underlined in red
 - If Password field left empty it will be underlined in red
-- Click Log in with User Name field empty, will show message "Please fill out this filed" with no action
+- Click Log in with User Name field empty, warning message shows "Please fill out this filed"
-- Click Log In with Password field empty, will show message "Please fill out this filed" with no action
+- Click Log In with Password field empty, warning message "Please fill out this filed"
+- If one or more fields have the wrong format or has less characters than required warning message will show
+- If username or password or both are incorrect or not registred "sigend up" error messgage shows "Username/Password incorrect"
 - Fill out all fields and click Log In redirects you to 'Account' page, message will show "Logged In!" and you will be able to add reviews

 ### Add review

-- If Genre field left empty it will be underlined in red
-- If Book name field left empty it will be underlined in red
-- If Author field left empty it will be underlined in red
-- If Link to book cover field left empty it will be underlined in red
-- If Review field left empty it will be underlined in red
+- All fields are required, if one or more fields left empty it will be underlined in red
-- Click Add with Genre or/and Book name or/and Author or/and Link to book cover or/and Review field empty, will show message "Please fill out this filed" and no action
+- Click Add with one or more fields empty, warning message shows "please fill out this field"
+- If one or more fields have the wrong format or has less characters than required warning message will show
 - Fill out all fields and click Add button will add review

-### Edit review form
+### Edit review

-- If Genre field left empty it will be underlined in red
-- If Book name field left empty it will be underlined in red
-- If Author field left empty it will be underlined in red
-- If Link to book cover field left empty it will be underlined in red
-- If Review field left empty it will be underlined in red
+- All fields are required, if one or more fields left empty it will be underlined in red
-- Click Add with Genre or/and Book name or/and Author or/and Link to book cover or/and Review field empty, will show message "Please fill out this filed" and no action
+- Click Update with one or more fields empty, warning message shows "please fill out this field"
+- If one or more fields have the wrong format or has less characters than required warning message will show
-- Fill out all fields and click Add button will add review
+- Fill out all fields and click Update button will add review
+- Click on Back "Cancel" button redirects to review page

+### Review page

+- Click on back to reviews redirects you to reviews page
+- Click on edit button redirects you to edit page
+- Click on delete button, confirmation message pops up.
+Click "Ok" delets review, click "Cancel" cancels request

 ### Responsiveness